Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 • there is no swelling effect of sulfur;

 The most popular representatives of this group of drugs are A-Cerumen and Remo-Vax.
 Their action is due to the presence of surfactants in the composition, which do not increase surface tension, as a result of which sulfur does not swell.
-They are available in the form of drops that are easy to dose.
+They come in the form of drops that are easy to dose.

-Folk methods
+Traditional methods

 They contain only natural products: beeswax, propolis, medicinal herbs, lavender, mint and eucalyptus essential oils.

-Sulfur plug in the ear - what is it?
+Wax plug in the ear - what is it?

 Types of sulfur plugs: